 Check out more home office window treatment ideas.

-15. Add character with dark paint
+16. Add character to a traditional home office with dark paint

 Dark and moody decorating schemes are in, but an all-dark design scheme might be too much for a home office (just think about trying to focus in a very dark room on Monday morning).
 So, instead pick a mid-toned neutral that will give the room a calming, inviting appeal, without starving it of natural light.
 Ensure the window itself remains uncluttered to allow as much daylight as possible in, and plan your home office lighting well to ensure you can work when days are shorter.